When a Top-Tier Firm Quotes $200K for Your GTM Strategy

 - Documented sales process with stage definitions, conversion benchmarks, and pipeline metrics

-- Board-ready deliverables — each passing 6 quality checks, each with every claim sourced and every number verifiable
+- Board-ready deliverables — each passing a 16-point quality gate, each with every claim sourced and every number verifiable Sagentix 16-Point Quality Gate, 2026

 The board meeting went differently this time.
 When the lead investor asked "where did these numbers come from?" — the founder had the answer.
 Every citation.
 Every source.
 Every methodology note.